ACP Impacts: The Limperts Retirement Retreat Bulldozed

 Seek out and utilize the resources at your disposal.
 “I’ve been saying for number of years now that if we have adjust legal system will beat this pipeline, because the executive and legislative branches of our government have all failed.”
 Firms such as the Southern Environmental Law Firm or Appalachian Mountain Advocates have attorneys who fight these types of issues.

 As an ally of the landowners affected by pipelines, you have a voice, too.
-Engage in the public commenting periods that allow citizens to have a voice throughout the bureacratic mess.
+Engage in the public commenting periods that allow citizens to have a voice throughout the bureaucratic mess.
+Seeing the ACP impacts is frightening, but the ACP was one of many disastrous constructions.

 Support and volunteer for some of the watchdog organizations that are continuing the fight for some of the voices that have been silenced.